 Yes, and it makes sense to.
 Sharing a trackable pitch deck link gives you analytics on investor engagement - which slides they viewed, how long they spent, whether they came back - before you've opened a full due diligence room.
 Ellty supports this use case: trackable links and page-level analytics are available on the free and standard plans, and you can upgrade to full data room features when you need them.

 With modern platforms, a basic data room can be configured in under an hour.
 You upload your documents, organize them into folders, set permissions per viewer or group, configure NDA gating if needed, and send links.
-Enterprise platforms with complex admin setups can take longer, but for a startup fundraising use case, fast setup is realistic.
+Enterprise platforms with complex admin setups can take longer.
 Ellty is designed specifically for this - minimal configuration overhead, functional out of the box.

 SOC 2 Type II and ISO 27001 are the most recognized.
 SOC 2 Type II means an independent auditor has verified the platform's security controls over a sustained period - not just a point-in-time snapshot.
 ISO 27001 is an international standard for information security management.
 If you're in a compliance-heavy industry, ask specifically which certifications a provider holds before committing.
 Don't rely on marketing claims - ask for documentation.